The Benefits of a Master’s in Curriculum and Instruction

 Balancing Education and Career

-With the time commitments that teaching involves, including preparing lessons, grading student work and creating an inviting classroom environment, it can be hard to balance work, life and your educational goals.
+With the time commitments that teaching involves, including preparing lessons, grading student work and creating an inviting classroom environment, it can be hard to balance work and your educational goals.
 Finding a program that's available entirely online is a great way for many teachers to get their master’s degree and the professional and financial rewards that come with it while continuing to put in 100% at work and in their home lives.

 Deborah Minassian '12 '19G said the online program allowed her to find that balance.
 As a single parent and full-time teacher at a regional career technical high school in New Hampshire, Minassian returned to earn her master's in curriculum and instruction just a few years after completing a bachelor's in business administration.